atoum/atoum/README.markdown

 	# php -m | grep -i xml

-If `Xml` or equivalent gets displayed, then the module is properly installed.-- Should you wish to monitor the coverage rate of your code by the unit tests, the [Xdebug](http://xdebug.org/) will be required.
+If `Xml` or equivalent gets displayed, then the module is properly installed.
+Should you wish to monitor the coverage rate of your code by the unit tests, the [Xdebug](http://xdebug.org/) will be required.
 On UNIX, in order to check whether you have this module or not, you just need to run the following command in your terminal :